Back

 Model answer (about 135 words, CLB 9)

 Hey Jordan, it's me.
-You won't believe what I just walked past in the park.
-I had to call and describe it.
+You won't believe what I just walked past in the park, I had to call and describe it.
 So, there's this huge structure sitting right in the middle of the lawn, and I've genuinely never seen anything like it.
 It's about the size of a small car and shaped like a giant teardrop, made entirely of clear glass panels, so you can see straight through it.
 The strange part is that there are rows of plants and even small trees growing inside.
-It works a bit like a greenhouse, except it's on four wheels, so I think someone can actually move it around the city.
+It works a bit like a greenhouse, except this one is on four wheels, so I think someone can actually move it around the city.
 A few people are gathered around it, and one of them is opening a little hatch on the side.
 I'll send you a photo, you really have to see it.
 Talk soon, bye.

 What this answer scores

-Vocabulary: both axes covered, physical (size, teardrop shape, glass panels) and functional (greenhouse, on wheels, movable), plus a comparison with a contrast.
+• Vocabulary: both axes covered, physical (size, teardrop shape, glass panels) and functional (greenhouse, on wheels, movable), plus a comparison with a contrast.

-Listenability: short opener, a natural 'the strange part is', varied sentence length, a tidy two-line close.
+• Listenability: short opener, a natural 'the strange part is', varied sentence length, a tidy two-line close.

-Task fulfilment: a real phone-call frame with an open and a close, describing an unusual object to someone who can't see it.
+• Task fulfilment: a real phone-call frame with an open and a close, describing an unusual object to someone who can't see it.

 The pattern is reusable.
-Open the call, say what it is in one line, describe three or four features across both axes with a comparison, and end the call.
+Open the call, say what it is in one line, describe three or four features across both axes with a comparison, end the call.
 Land it near 135 words.

 Mistakes That Cap Task 8 Scores

-1. No phone call open or close
+1. No phone-call open or close

-Jumping straight into 'there is a large object' skips the role-play that the task is built on.
+Jumping straight into 'there is a large object' skips the role-play the task is built on.
 Open with a line to your friend and end with one.
-The official strategy lists setting up the call and finishing it as separate steps, so missing them costs task fulfillment, not just polish.
+The official strategy lists setting up the call and finishing it as separate steps, so missing them costs task fulfilment, not just polish.

 2. Describing as if they can see it